Duality 2.0 – Instructions

 - Next to the timer, you can see a small red dot.
 That dot will change its color to green once you reach the time of your input.
 Use that as an indicator of when you need to start transmitting.

-The Gyro mode
+The Gyro method

 With this method, you will control the requested number by changing the position of the phone at a two specific time points.